10 Photography tips for grey sky or rainy days

 I had a quick layover in Chicago and I planned a fantastic urban outdoor adventure exploring downtown and even taking one of the iconic river cruises.
 Well arriving early on a very cold and cloudy day really dampened my enthusiasm and thoughts of enjoying the day outside, but I took it up as a challenge to get more creative in spite of unfavorable conditions.
 So what should you do when the weather doesn’t cooperate and makes it uncomfortable?
 Get out there in bad weather and practice these 10 Photography tips for grey sky or rainy days, hopefully you can improve your skills and creativity on impossible or no fun days outdoors.

-Why do any photography on cloudy days?
+Why do any grey sky photography or taking pictures on a rainy day?

 Drizzly and rainy days are not always so inspiring and even worse when you timeframe is limited to visiting a place or enjoying an outdoor event.
-But between all of those bad incliment timeframes, you’ll find some golden opportunities that actually can work well for grey days and create better lighting situations to take advantage of.
+But between all of those bad inclement timeframes, you’ll find some golden opportunities that actually can work well for grey days and create better lighting situations to take advantage of.
 Check out some of these ideas below and you’ll enjoy dreary and rainy day fun in a more challenging and rewarding aspect to doing photography.

 1) Take out those lifeless skies – there’s nothing worse than a skyline filled with flat and dull skies so the best trick on this is basically to crop out those boring skies.
 Crop sharply and zone in on the important features you want to highlight